ni/install-systemlink-enterprise/release-notes/2024-05/README.md

 - Save custom column configurations for the product specifications grid.
 - [Create and manage test plans under a product](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/creating-a-test-plan.html).
 - Define and apply custom states to a system.
-- `workorder 0.4.35` - The privileges for work orders and test plans have been split into distinct categories.
+- The privileges for work orders and test plans have been split into distinct categories.
     - Create work orders
     - Modify work orders
     - Delete work orders